jkeefe/jkeefe.github.io/family-projects/README.md

 [Buy from Adafruit >](http://www.adafruit.com/wishlists/403572) [Buy from Sparkfun >](https://www.sparkfun.com/wish_lists/127673)

-These ingredients are also found in all of the Arduino starter kits [I've listed below](#kits).
+These ingredients are also found in all of the Arduino starter kits [I've listed](#kits).

 ### Installation Links